Packing a Bug-Out Bag + Gear Suggestions

 You must ensure with a ruck that the load is balanced, as high as possible to keep pressure and weight off your back and that you can get to your equipment in a hurry.

 Items on the bottom are those rarely used

 I pack at the bottom of mine stuff that I do not intend to use at all or very seldom, such as extra clothes and extra food.
 Pack your clothes in a wet-weather bag ( the military issue is preferable to me, although I’m aware there are many civilian firms that follow the premise of waterproof bags).
-In the middle of the ruck, you want some ammo, more clothes, and some specialty equipment that doesn’t see immediate use.
+In the middle of the ruck, you want some ammo, more clothes, and some specialized equipment that doesn’t see immediate use.
 You be the judge of that.
 Toward the top, I keep Gore-Tex pants and jacket, as well as an issue sleeping bag with a Gore-Tex cover in a compression bag and then in a wet-weather bag.